Dxk0ta/project-4/README.md

 What the plan is:

-- If everything is running smoothly and there are no bugs, I would use this time to start looking over what I have and how I can make it a better user expirence, and then I would start on my stretch goals
+- If everything is running smoothly and there are no bugs, I would use this time to start looking over what I have and how I can make it a better user experience, and then I would start on my stretch goals

 What I did today:

--
+- I worked on the Garden Page so that when I added a plant to the garden duplicates wouldn't appear and the correct data would render on the screen.

 ---